top of page

 1 cup whipped cream

 In a food processor or blender, beat together; cheese, sugar, and lemon juice.
 Add the flesh of the avocados and process to a smooth puree.
 Put the water in a cup and sprinkle it with the gelatine, place this cup in a hot water bath and wait until the gelatine has dissolved.
 Add the gelatine to the filling mixture, beat thoroughly to mix well.
 Fold the whipped cream in to the filling mix.
 Pour the filling mix over the crust in the prepared tin.
-Refrigerate for at least 5 hours before removing from tin and serving.
+Refrigerate for at least 5 hours before removing from tin to serve.
 To remove the cake from the tin, run a knife around the tin between the filling and the tin before unclipping the tin.

-Apple Sauce for Roast Pork
+Sauce for Roast Pork

 Marion’s Food Ideas